-- 1. Performing all management and rental functions for the assisted unit, including selecting a voucher holder to lease the unit, and deciding if the family is suitable for tenancy of the unit (screening the tenant). - 2.
-Maintaining the unit in accordance with HQS, including performance of ordinary and extraordinary maintenance. - 3.
+- 2. Maintaining the unit in accordance with HQS, including performance of ordinary and extraordinary maintenance. - 3.
 Complying with equal opportunity requirements. - 4.
 Complying with the Housing Assistance Payments Contract (HAP). - 5.
 Preparing and furnishing to the PHHC information required under the HAP contract. - 6.
-Collecting from the family: - Any security deposit required under the lease. a. - The tenant contribution (the part of rent to owner not b. covered by the Housing Assistance Payment) - Any charges for unit damage by the family.
-C. - 7.
+Collecting from the family: - a.
+Any security deposit required under the lease. - b.
+The tenant contribution (the part of rent to owner not covered by the Housing Assistance Payment) - c.
+Any charges for unit damage by the family. - 7.
 Entering into a lease and enforcing tenant obligations under the lease. - 8.
 Paying for utilities and services (unless paid by the family under the lease). - 9.
 Including in the lease a clause that provides that engaging in drug related activity criminal activity on or near the premises by the tenant, household member, guest or any other person under the tenant's control is grounds for the owner to terminate tenancy.
-In addition, the lease must also provide that the owner may evict a family when the owner determines that a household member is illegally using a drug or when the owner determines that a pattern of illegal us of a drug interferes with the health, safety or right to peaceful enjoyment of the premises by other residents. - C. For provisions on modifications to a dwelling unit occupied or to be occupied by a person with disabilities see 24 CFR 100.203. - The owner is responsible for notifying the PHHC and the tenant in D. writing, within (60) calendar days prior to any rent increase, or any other changes to the terms of the existing lease, (i.e., term of lease, utility responsibility, etc...) - 2.3 OBLIGATIONS OF THE PARTICIPANT
+In addition, the lease must also provide that the owner may evict a family when the owner determines that a household member is illegally using a drug or when the owner determines that a pattern of illegal us of a drug interferes with the health, safety or right to peaceful enjoyment of the premises by other residents. - C. For provisions on modifications to a dwelling unit occupied or to be occupied by a person with disabilities see 24 CFR 100.203. - D. The owner is responsible for notifying the PHHC and the tenant in writing, within (60) calendar days prior to any rent increase, or any other changes to the terms of the existing lease, (i.e., term of lease, utility responsibility, etc...)

+2.3 OBLIGATIONS OF THE PARTICIPANT